developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 Then select: (screenshot of "Import Profiles")

 6. StageNow
-Navigate to the PERE-DO.zip file on the Workstation that was downloaded earlier from Zebra.
+Navigate to the `EMM_PERE-DO.zip` file on the Workstation that was downloaded earlier from Zebra.

 Then select Import.

 <img alt="image" style="height:350px" src="06_import_pere-do.png"/>
 _caption_